 Maine Support for Marriage Equality Remains High

-January 25, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+January 25, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 According to the Public Policy Polling, Mainers still largely support marriage equality and have seen little impact on their lives since the state affirmed same-sex couples right to marriage in November.